sintel-dev/sintel/README.md

 Make sure you have installed all of the following prerequisites on your development machine:

--   **Python (>= 3.0)** - Sintel has been developed and runs on [Python 3.6](https://www.python.org/downloads/release/python-360/).
-Although it is not strictly required, the usage of a [virtualenv](https://virtualenv.pypa.io/en/latest/) is highly recommended in order to avoid interfering with other software installed in the system where **MTV** is run.
+-   **Python (>= 3.0)** - **Sintel** has been developed and runs on [Python 3.7](https://www.python.org/downloads/release/python-360/).
+Although it is not strictly required, the usage of a [virtualenv](https://virtualenv.pypa.io/en/latest/) is highly recommended in order to avoid interfering with other software installed in the system where **Sintel** is run.
 To this end, [Anaconda python](https://www.anaconda.com/distribution/#download-section) is suggested to maintain the virtual environments.
 -   **Git** - [Download & Install Git](https://git-scm.com/downloads).
 OSX and Linux machines typically have this already installed.
 -   **MongoDB (>= 3.6)** - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).